IPL-UV/LatentGranger/README.md

 ### train the autoencoder

 ```
-## this will train the autoencoder over the Toy dataset with beta = 0.01 nad max lag = 5
+## this will train the autoencoder over the Toy dataset with gamma = 0.01 nad max lag = 5
 python3 main.py -d toy -g 0.01 --maxlag 5
 ```